 - Trouble falling asleep or sleeing through the night

-- Restless or on-edge most of the time
+- Restlessness or feeling on-edge most of the time

 - Trouble concentrating

-- Stomache aches or feel like you might throw up
+- Stomache aches or feeling like you might throw up

 - Irritability or crankiness